Aljgutier/aljgutier.github.io/posts/Financial Markets/20201231-MarketCycleML.md

 # Model Train and Test

 The *fmclftraintest()* function from the *fmml* module facilitates training and testing the market cycle classification model.
 The *mkt* parameter indicates that the market is in a Bull or Bear condition, and is thus the training label.
-The function takes as input the ML Features contained in the dfXaligned dataframe, the training labels in the dfYaligned dataframe, and a  prediction start date and end date.
+The function takes as input the ML Features contained in the dfXaligned dataframe (after droping low importance variables), the training labels in the dfYaligned dataframe, and a  prediction start date and end date.
 Additionally, it receives as input the type of model to build.
 The *modeltraindays* parameter causes the the model to be trained daily, after the market close.

 **Training Procedure**